In absentia health care: Comparisons

 Contemporary technology allows the transmission of videos, photos, and data to distant sites.
 It is not yet clear if this will eliminate the need for a physical examination also.
 Remote viewing of images and data are acceptable, but are no substitute for physical contact.
 This is especially the case with telemedicine, when a physician may consult with a remotely sited consultant.
 Here, however, a patient-physician relationship already exists between two parties.
 Indeed, data exchange serves as latter day equivalent of a third party physical examination in such instances.

 Technology permits this kind of healthcare without any primary contact with a qualified caregiver.
 This type of care, "between strangers," is of uncertain merit.
 It is cheaper, quicker, and more convenient at a time when – some might say – that traditional health insurance and the cost of drugs are straying beyond the reach of many.
 The worried-well may seek care for discomfort that past generations would have dismissed as trivial or inevitable.

 The same electronic information technologies that aid the health-providers also empower the health-seekers who can gain easier access, whilst remaining anonymous.
-While anonymity encourages honesty, it can sometimes mask a poor level of care, and perhaps even greed of some "caregivers".